airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 You'll see that the resulting set of bits only has a one where *both* numbers had a one, and in every other position it has a zero.
-Let's look at what an OROR looks like:
+Let's look at what an OR looks like:

     10100010101010010101101100101010 OR
     10001000010101010101010101111010